ACCQUIREnet

 Want to Learn More?

-For additional information about the network, please contact info@accquire.net.
+For additional information, please contact info@accquire.net.
 Our project team will reach out to you to discuss further and to answer any questions that you may have.
-The principal investigator, Alexander Allori, may be reached at alexander@accquire.net.
+The principal investigator, Alexander Allori, may be reached at alexander@accquire.net

 When typing the email addresses, please note that ACCQUIREnet has two Cs (abbreviating “cleft & craniofacial”).

 If your team decides to join the network, you will receive an “onboarding packet” that will guide you through necessary steps.
-This includes the IRB protocol, starting draft for data-transfer agreement (DTA), license information, a memorandum of understanding (MOU) for participation, the CleftCap codebook and project REDCap® template, and all other materials needed to get up-and-running.
+This includes the IRB protocol, starting draft for DTA, license information, a memorandum of understanding for participation, the CleftCap codebook (for implementation in REDCap®) and project template, and all other materials needed to join the network.